Focus Areas - Digital Public Infrastructure

 Context

 Digital Public Infrastructure (DPI) enables services such as digital identity, payments, and data exchange.
-India’s DPI initiatives in particular digital identity solutions like Aadhaar, DigiLocker and MOSIP have shown the potential of scalable, open infrastructures.
+India’s DPI initiatives, in particular digital identity solutions like Aadhaar, DigiLocker and MOSIP, have shown the potential of scalable, open infrastructures.
 The EU is advancing similar efforts, including the European Digital Identity Wallet.

-With both regions aiming to build open, secure, and citizen-centric digital ecosystems, EU-India collaboration, they also aim for interoperability of their stacks.
+With both regions aiming to build open, secure, and citizen-centric digital ecosystems,they are also exploring interoperability of their stacks.
 Interoperability is the ability of systems to work seamlessly across borders and sectors.
-If respecting privacy and regulatory autonomy, this collaboration can empower citizens and businesses though access to trusted digital services.
-Aligning on shared principles, technical standards, and governance frameworks can enhance digital sovereignty, innovation, and global digital governance.
+While respecting privacy and regulatory autonomy, this collaboration can empower citizens and businesses though access to trusted digital services.

-Yet achieving interoperability poses challenges: technical fragmentation, policy divergence, and differing data governance approaches.
+Yet, achieving interoperability poses challenges: technical fragmentation, policy divergence, and differing data governance approaches.
 Overcoming these requires joint dialogue, shared learning, and coordinated action between the EU and India.

 Objectives

-• Jointly setting goals to support financial inclusion, digital identity, and efficient public service delivery through DPI.
+Jointly setting goals to support financial inclusion, digital identity, and efficient public service delivery through DPI.

-• Enabling technical interoperability between the European Digital Identity Wallet (EUDI) and India’s digital identity solutions, to facilitate cross-border trade, travel, and data exchanges.
+Enabling technical interoperability between the European Digital Identity Wallet (EUDI) and India’s digital identity solutions, to facilitate cross-border trade, travel, and data exchanges.

-• Setting up triangular cooperation to jointly promote DPI in third countries.
+Setting up triangular cooperation to jointly promote DPI in third countries.

 Our Approach

-• Mapping the feasibility of interoperability and assessing the legal, technical and operational actions to achieve interoperability between EUDI and Indian digital identity solutions.
+Mapping the feasibility of interoperability and assessing the legal, technical and operational actions to achieve interoperability between EUDI and Indian digital identity solutions.

-• Creating a foundation to pilot use cases targeting businesses and talent mobility.
+Creating a foundation to pilot use cases targeting businesses and talent mobility.

-• Encouraging multi-stakeholder dialogue to foster a common understanding of interoperability frameworks and policy implications.
+Encouraging multi-stakeholder dialogue to foster a common understanding of interoperability frameworks and policy implications.

 Current State of Cooperation